ANG13T/astroguard/README.md

 - additional:
 pretty printing of each step
+- save to file on each step
+- save all materials to a common output name folder

 ## GCC Usage
 GCC (GNU Compiler Collection) is a compiler for C programs maintained by the GNU Project.
 It turns your C code into binary which is then interpreted by a computer.
 It performs static analysis and debugging.